-Although many innovative options exist for facial rejuvenation, such as lasers, BOTOX COSMETIC®, PRP, and fillers, none will do as good of a job as the surgical redraping and lifting of a facelift using today’s sophisticated techniques.
+Although many innovative options exist for facial rejuvenation, such as lasers, BOTOX COSMETIC®, and fillers, none will do as good of a job as the surgical redraping and lifting of a facelift using today’s sophisticated techniques.

 Now, of course, not all facelift procedures are equal …

 As many of my patients know, I trained at the University of Toronto under Dr. Bell, but I also spent most of my post-doctoral fellowship training learning about facial surgery with Dr. Daniel Marchac in Paris and with Dr. Bruce Connell in California.
-I also spent some time with the fat grafting expert Dr. Patricia Wexler in New York City and further developed my expertise in facial fat grafting and stem cell transfer attending courses given by Drs.
+I also spent some time with the fat grafting expert Dr. Patricia Wexler in New York City and further developed my expertise in facial fat grafting attending courses given by Drs.
 Coleman, Marten, and Del Vecchio.
 So as you can see, facelift, neck lift, and forehead lift surgeries are very important to me.

 Here are what I consider to be the key factors influencing the success and longevity of facelift and neck lift procedures:

 1. Plastic surgeons are not routinely trained in facelift procedures, so it is best to choose someone with extra training and experience in facial surgery and a passion about faces.

 2. Plastic surgeons are trained differently than other specialists when performing facelift and neck redraping, so choose according to your own needs.

 3. Performing a well-executed and strong SMAS lift (deeper muscle lift) is crucial for longer-lasting results.